Octopus: Optimal Clinical Trials Platform for Multiple Sclerosis

 If you're interested in the trial and would like to see if you are eligible, complete the Registration of Interest form.

-You can explore which Octopus sites are open at the Octopus Sites page.
+You can explore which Trial sites are open at the Octopus Sites page.

-To read about Octopus trial news, visit the Publications and media page.
+To read about Trial news, visit the Publications and news page.

 For more information on MS research and practical support for MS, visit the MS Society website.

-We apologise that the MRC CTU at UCL Octopus trial team who oversee this website are unable to advise on eligibility and clinical queries.
+We apologise that the trial team who oversee this website are unable to advise on eligibility and clinical queries.

-If you would like to register your interest in Octopus you can contact your MS nurse or complete a Registration of Interest form.
+If you would like to register your interest in the trial you can contact your MS nurse or complete a Registration of Interest form.

 I have MS and I would like to find out more